 Keeping your kid’s hair hydrated and moisturised will result in thick, smooth and healthy tresses in the future, and your child will thank you for it!
 Keeping a good hair regime is vital at this stage.
 Apply a good moisturising conditioner for a daily dose of moisture and easy combing.
 Make sure you apply hydrating oils to keep frizz and dryness at bay.
 Pomegranate seed oil, Jojoba and Almond are some of our favourites!

 3. Hair Extensions

 There are numerous amount of hair extensions for kids that you can use to make protective hairstyles.
 A protective hairstyle will protect your child’s natural hair from pollution, dryness and dust.
 A little maintenance around the edges is the only requirement!
 However, make sure you un-install the protective style after a month or two and let the natural hair breathe.
 Make sure to use hair extension products specifically made for the special needs to your girl child’s hair.
-Special products like Darling Princess cater to the specific needs of your girl child not only protecting their natural hair and but also revealing the princess that they truly are.
+Special products like Darling Twinkle collection cater to the specific needs of your girl child not only protecting their natural hair and but also revealing the princess that they truly are.

 4. Watch The Hairline

 If braids are installed too tightly around the hairline, it can cause breakage and even permanent hair loss.
 Always moisturise your kid’s edges properly and do not create styles that cause stress on the hairline.
 Loose cornrows, ponytails, twists and braids can be an effective alternative.

 Looking for the best way to maintain your child’s ‘fro?
 Have a look at Ways to Maximize Your Kid’s Natural Hair Growth with Extensions